Documentation: Merged Academic Corpus

 Author organization countries

-If the organization has a ROR identifier, we use the country specified by ROR.
+• If the organization has a ROR identifier after the organization resolution process, we use the country specified by ROR.

-If that source doesn’t specify a country, we assign a null value for this field.
-79.86% of distinct organizations have no country affiliation.
+• If none of our sources include country information we can extract, we assign a null value for this field.
+28% of distinct organizations have no country affiliation.

 Author organization types